OliverW147/Minecraft-Redstone-Computer/README.md

 - **Redstone Torches**: Act as power sources and can be used as inverters (NOT gates) in logic circuits.
 - **Redstone Repeaters**: Used for signal boosting and adding delay, essential for timing and latches.
 - **Redstone Comparators**: Compare and subtract signals, useful for creating magnitude comparators and conditional logic.

+## Design Notes

+While I designed an ALU and most of the components, I used three pre-existing designs to optimise space and improve performance.
+Specifically:

+- **Program Counter**: I adapted a pre-existing design for the program counter, which was sourced from the internet.
+I modified the design to incorporate a clock and support for conditional branching.
+- **Binary to BCD Converter**: A standard design was used for converting 8-bit values to Binary-Coded Decimal (BCD).
+- **ALU**: Although I designed my own ALU, I opted for a more compact and efficient version created by **n00b_asaurus**.
+This design greatly reduced space usage and increased the clock speed of the computer.

 ## License